Import dynamic URLs

 To set the timezone as Berlin/Europe

-, modify your Twig to the following: {{ date |date("Ymd", "Europe/Berlin") }}
+, modify your Twig as {{ date |date("Ymd", "Europe/Berlin") }}

 .

-Import yesterday’s file
+Import or export yesterday’s file

 You can also specify that you want to try and import a file from the past and not today’s file.

-To do so, use the following Twig: {{ date |date_modify("-1 day")|date("Ymd") }}
+Use the Twig {{ date |date_modify("-1 day")|date("Ymd") }}

 .

-This searches for a file where the dynamic date element matches yesterday’s date.
+It searches for a file where the dynamic date element matches yesterday’s date.

 You can adapt this time range by editing the -1 day

-attempts to import the file where the dynamic date element matches the date from seven (7) days ago.
+to import the file where the dynamic date element matches the date from seven (7) days ago.

 Avoid hours, minutes, and seconds in the URL